 In large organizations, duplicative work can become a large cost center if mismanaged.
 Two members on the same team could be working on the same problem without knowing.

-Without a system to coordinate work across teams, multiple teams within an organization can launch projects with the same business objective in mind without ever noticing.
+Multiple teams within an organization could launch projects with the same business objective in mind without ever noticing.

 Clear task management and cross-department transparency eliminate low-level duplicative work.